affect lab is an interdisciplinary research studio focused on the technology practices of communities.

-Our mandate is to create actionable knowledge – through in-field and desk research – about mobile communication to empower decision makers in policy development, planning and interventions.
+Our mandate is to create actionable knowledge – through creative in-situ experiments, interventions, field and desk research – about the human-technology relationship especially as it relates to feelings, emotions and a sense of place; to empower stakeholders in cultural and social policy development, planning and city making.

-Using a mixture of narrative, ethnographic, affective and sensory methods Affect Lab reflects on and analyses the human-technology relationship.
+Using a mixture of narrative, ethnographic, affective and sensory methods affect lab reflects on and analyses the relationship between communities and spaces through the lens of technology.
 A key focus is on the use of mobile technology within marginalized and vulnerable communities.

 Research end-products take the form of installations, exhibitions, open-source toolkits, open-access publications, white papers, generative and foundational research reports.

 BOARD MEMBER Piet Boogert

 STICHTING affect lab KVK 54507669